darkLoki3/darkLoki3/README.md

 ## My name is Felipe and my nickname is darkLoki!

 ### Actually I am returning to study tecnology and programming, after more than 10 years, because of that the study is going in a slow pace as consequence of my busy schedule.
+I am self learner than sometimes I can stop updating this github.

 ### Last year some changes happenned irl, because of work was made a request for learning more about programming.